-The Wake Forest School of Law Program in Washington provides selected students with the opportunity to spend a semester in practice in the most diverse and vibrant legal environment in the world.
-The program includes both an externship component and a programmatic initiative that includes conferences, roundtables, symposia, and lectures.
+The Washington, D.C., Metropolitan Externship Program, which enrolled its first class in January 2011, provides students with the opportunity to spend a semester in practice in the most diverse and vibrant legal environment in the world.
+Watch video highlights here.

 Students enroll for 13 credits, which includes 10 credits for the field work and three graded credits for the classroom component.